Categories: Messages and statements; Commerce and business

 As is typical of monoculture plantations, any existing plant life was removed/disposed of

-these areas nor will connectivity so what we don't kill by outright razing will die off
+these areas.
+What we don't kill by outright razing will die off

 due to genetic isolation.